garrandall/popular-music-data/tracks/friend-lover-woman-wife-o-c--smith.md

   start_date: '1969-07-05'
 ---
-She's a friend, she's a lover, she's a woman, she's a wife She's the answered prayer ev'ry lonely man dreams of She's a temptress, she's a lady, she's the mother of my baby I thank God I'm the lucky man she loves
+She's a friend, she's a lover, she's a woman, she's a wife She's the answered prayer every lonely man dreams of She's a temptress, she's a lady, she's the mother of my baby I thank God I'm the lucky man she loves